 Premium phones tend to enter the market at the $1200 mark.
 This is expensive for a product that’s potentially going to be superseded within a year.
 On the flipside, if you’re in the market for a high-end phone, you can get stuck in the loop of “I’ll wait for the next one”, because the next one will always be better.

 Fingerprint sensors have become the new norm.
 The home or power button on many new phones contains a small sensor that uses your fingerprint in lieu of a password or PIN to unlock the phone, log in to secure apps, or make purchases.
 The Apple sensors are the fastest we’ve tried; so fast in fact that sometimes we accidentally unlocked the phone when all we wanted to do was turn the screen on to see the time.
-The latest trend is iris readers that scan your eyes.

 Camera quality continues to improve.
 Even “regular-sized” modern phones have more room for larger image sensors, and have space for specialised LEDs for flash photography.
 Annoyingly, many phones still have cameras that project from the rear of the phone, making the devices wobble when placed on flat surfaces.
-An interesting trend is phones having 2 cameras, with each performing a specific function in tandem to create better images.
+An interesting trend is phones having 2 cameras (or more), with each performing a specific function in tandem to create better images.

 These programs help by doing basic searches (“What’s the capital of Turkey?”), taking dictation (“send a text to Brian”), and running basic tasks (“Play me some music by Lorde”).
 I often use my phone’s assistant when cooking to set timers and do metric measurement conversions.